Chicago and North Western Railway: Post-CNW

-Union Pacific continues to follow its new tradition of releasing "Heritage" EMD SD70ACe units to represent the paint schemes of companies absorbed by UP.
-After completion of painting at the Wisconsin and Southern Railroad's Horicon, Wisconsin shop, UP 1995, painted in a "Heritage" C&NW paint scheme, was unveiled on July 15, 2006, at North Western Station in Chicago, Illinois.
-The North Western Station was rechristened to the Ogilvie Transportation Center in 1997 to honor Richard B. Ogilvie, a former governor of Illinois and well as the creator of the Regional Transportation Authority.
-The station now serves as UP's Metra terminus for its three lines (Union Pacific/West Line, Union Pacific/Northwest Line, and Union Pacific/North Line).
+In the mid-2000s, Union Pacific released six "Heritage" EMD SD70ACe units to represent the paint schemes of companies absorbed by UP.
+After painting at the Wisconsin and Southern Railroad's Horicon, WI shop, UP 1995, painted in a "Heritage" C&NW paint scheme, was unveiled on July 15, 2006, at North Western Station in Chicago, IL.
+In 2020, Metra repainted METX 90, an EMD F59PHI, in a CNW heritage livery.
+The North Western Station was rechristened to the Ogilvie Transportation Center in 1997 to honor Richard B. Ogilvie, a former governor of Illinois and the creator of the Regional Transportation Authority, now Metra.
+The station serves as UP's Metra terminus for its three lines (Union Pacific West Line, Union Pacific Northwest Line, and Union Pacific North Line).
 However, many longtime Chicago residents still refer to the station as "North Western Station," and many longtime employees still call it "CPT," for "Chicago Passenger Terminal."